anexia/drf-attachments/README.md

 # DRF Attachments

-Django rest framework module to manage any model's file up-/downloads by relating an Attachment model to it.
+Django module to manage any model's file up-/downloads by relating an Attachment model to it.
+The module can be used for extending the Django Admin or for exposing the attachment via Django REST Framework.

-## Installation
+## Installation and Setup

 1. Install using pip: